- Doctoral Defense in SeCo on Ontology Services

 Semantic Biographies Based on Linked Data

 We aim at developing methods and infrastructure for representing biographical narratives using Linked Data, as well as practical demonstrators in which usefulness of the new technology is tested and shown.
-The general idea is provide the reader with a richer reading experience by providing her texts with additional linked contextual information, such as the space and time of biographical events, and links to related persons, historical events, publications, paintings etc. Biographical data can also be used as a basis for Digital Humanities research, where e.g. networks of people are studied.
+The general idea is to provide the reader with a richer reading experience by providing her texts with additional linked contextual information, such as the space and time of biographical events, and links to related persons, historical events, publications, paintings etc. Biographical data can also be used as a basis for Digital Humanities research, where e.g. prosopographies and networks of people are studied.

 As a first experiment, the Semantic National Biography based on 6300 short biographies of the National Biography of the Finnish Literature Society was created with an online demo and a research paper (cf. Publications section below).